boukjeh/DNA-phylogenetic-trees/README.md

 	esac
 done
 ```
-Renaming all files; replace all spaces in filenames by underscores, to make it possible to search for and combine  all species DNA into one file
+Renaming all files; replace all spaces in filenames by underscores, to make it possible to search for and combine all species sequences into one file.
 ```
 rename -f 's/ /_/g' ~/Documents/*.fasta
 cat ~/Documents/*.fasta > ~/Documents/allseq.fasta